sparkflows/sparkflows-docs/docs/snowflake/creating-snowflake-connection.rst

      - Password for selected Snowflake Connection.
    * - TITLE
      - Add a unique title.
+   * - WAREHOUSE
+     - A comma seperated list of default Warehouse that users can acess via this connection.
+If the field is left blank, it will list all the warehourses.
    * - DESCRIPTION
      - Add description.
    * - URL